 Our solid axle conversion kit allows you to remove the stock independent front suspension from your '88-98 Chevy and replace it with a solid axle.

 If you're fed up with constantly replacing front end components, expensive lift kits, front axles that don't hold up to bigger tires or you just want the trail performance of a solid axle this kit is for you!

 The Offroad Design Solid Axle Conversion kit uses aftermarket front springs for a '73-87 Chevy (47" long) or rear springs from a '73-87 Chevy 1/2 ton (52" long).

 Bolt on installation, drilling holes required but we use all the existing holes that we can

 We build Solid Axle Conversion kits for the 31.5"/32" spring pad width (70's Ford and all GM solid axles) and the 36.5" spring pad width ('85-97 Ford solid axles).
 Click the "product info" tab for more information on axles that work with our kit.

 Works on 4WD or 2WD trucks.
-3/4 and 1 ton 2WD trucks require significant frame modifications, for more information on that click here.
+3/4 and 1 ton 2WD trucks require significant frame modifications, See at the bottom of this page